-Examples of what may be requested for these awards include (but are not limited to): fees associated with locating, accessing, and reproducing materials unavailable because of travel restrictions; (especially for work that would have required travel); research supplies (archival scans, difficult-to-access books, computer programs, equipment), art supplies and technical assistance, and support for digital projects, among others.
-Proposals must be oriented toward the completion of a specific project.
+Examples of what may be requested for these awards include (but are not limited to): fees associated with locating, accessing, and reproducing materials unavailable because of travel restrictions (especially for work that would have required travel); research supplies (archival scans, difficult-to-access books, computer programs, equipment), art supplies and technical assistance, and support for digital projects, among others.
+Proposals and expenses must be oriented toward the completion of a specific project.

 Expenses that are not supported include (but are not limited to) typing and duplicating of dissertations, tuition, normal living expenses, and computers.

 In the case of requests for equipment, the letter writer must verify that neither the equipment requested nor the funds are otherwise available to the student in a timely manner.
 At the completion of the project, the equipment must remain with the department and be made available for future research projects by other graduate students.

 Please be specific about the needs and timetable for your research.
 If you have questions about whether your request is feasible, please contact us.

 All awards are subject to university restrictions and regulations.

 Please be aware that awards are processed as fellowships via SIS.
 If an award recipient has any bursar balance due at the time of processing, award funds will very likely go to pay that balance first, and the full amount of the award may no longer be available.
 We urge recipients to work with their fiscal officers on the timing of award processing.